Excursions (Barber): Movement IV

 After ending the retransition section from B1 to A1 on a middle C, Barber alters the original motive 1 again.
 The beginning of the A1 section alters motive 1 with “appoggiaturas built on chromatic quartal harmonies.”
 Sifferman hears these chromatic grace notes as imitations of “the sound achieved through breathing alternately in and out on a harmonica.”
 Barber continues to imitate the sounds of common instruments within this barn-yard dance movement.

 After measure 58, there is a literal restatement of the original A from the beginning of the movement.
 The closing section begins to conclude the movement starting at measure 66 on a tonic harmony with an added sixth, D. After a four-measure decrescendo into measure 69 on a pp, bar 70 ends the movement with an arpeggiated F9 extended Tertian harmony.
 This “blues ninth chord” is another instance how Barber creates aspects that “idiomatic to the harmonica.”

 Throughout this entire movement, either in the right or left hand, there is a clear melodic line on a single tone or in thirds.
 Accompanying that melody is another voice that is strictly chordal and only limited vocabulary of harmonies.
 In this stylized barn dance, Barber recreates the American idiom of a fiddler with another person accompanying them on the harmonica or accordion.

-Conclusion

-In this work, Samuel Barber utilizes various American idioms as a means of exploring the abundant styles of music rooted in the cultures and history of the United States.
-Composing in styles such as blues, a cowboy ballad, and a barnyard dance, Barber is able to convey the many different nuances of American folk music, according to his neo-Romantic ideas.
-Although these movements are not some of his most influential works, they are still pieces worthy of study and of continued performance.